andrew/ultimate-awesome/README.md

 - [VHDL-Guide](https://github.com/mikeroyal/VHDL-Guide) - VHDL Guide.
 - [sponsorship](https://github.com/Neuro-Hack/sponsorship) - A list of potential sponsors for hackathons.
 - [awesome-pest](https://github.com/pest-parser/awesome-pest) - A curated list of resources, projects, and tools using or for the pest parser generator in Rust.
+- [awesome-climate-change](https://github.com/stevematthew/awesome-climate-change) - A collection of awesome resources about climate change.
 - [curated-awesome-cl](https://github.com/vindarel/curated-awesome-cl) - A curated and non exhaustive list of Common Lisp libraries and resources.
 - [awesome-vuestorefront](https://github.com/vuestorefront/awesome-vuestorefront) - 😎  A curated list of awesome things related to Vue Storefront 😎.
 - [awesome-drug-discovery](https://github.com/xnuohz/awesome-drug-discovery) - A collection of drug discovery, classification and representation learning papers with deep learning.